DanielMartensson/OpenSourceLogger/README.md

 The purpose with this software is to collect measurement data and store that data inside a database and also downloading measurement data from that database.

+# This software is no longer maintained.
+The work of OpenSourceLogger will be in https://github.com/DanielMartensson/GoobySoft

 In order to use this software, the following need to be known:

 * Calibration with straight line equation